gabekanegae/advent-of-code-2020/README.md

 Here lies my solutions to [Advent of Code 2020](https://adventofcode.com/2020), an Advent calendar full of programming puzzles from December 1st all the way to Christmas.

+This year I managed to be awake at every puzzle release (midnight EST/UTC-5, 2AM my time) and finished all them in the minutes/hours that followed!
+With that, I beat my last year's score, this time placing at 167th on the Global Leaderboard with 389 points across 6 leaderboard finishes!
+I also got top 500 on exactly half of the days, so that's cool as well!
+I did some pretty cools plots of my completion times over at [time-plots](time-plots) if you want to check those out.

 ## Inputs and Outputs

 All inputs are read from `inputs\inputXX.txt`, with `XX` being the zero-padded day.
 As per the creator's request, they are not available in this repository and should be downloaded directly from the event website.